- What is Lexapro?

 2. Premature birth:

-Studies showed that intake of drugs post the first trimester can lead to pregnancy-induced hypertension, an increased risk of miscarriage and even premature birth.
+Studies show that using this medication post the first trimester can lead to pregnancy-induced hypertension, an increased risk of miscarriage and even premature birth.
 It was also found that babies born before 37 weeks of pregnancy are likely to experience health concerns (5).

 3. Autism spectrum disorder:

-Use of SSRIs such as Lexapro increases the risk of Autism spectrum disorder, which can impair the child’s ability to interact with people, communicate and develop language skills as they grow (6).
+Use of SSRIs such as Lexapro may increase the risk of Autism spectrum disorder, which can impair the child’s ability to interact with people, communicate and develop language skills as they grow (6).

 4. Newborn behavioral syndrome:

-The intake of Lexapro and other SSRIs during pregnancy could cause the newborn behavioral syndrome in infants.
+The intake of Lexapro and other SSRIs during pregnancy may cause the newborn behavioral syndrome in infants.
 The symptoms are feeding difficulties, constant crying, jitteriness, breathing problem and seizures (7).

 5. Cleft lip: